Implementation of Pulsed Electric Field in Virgin Olive Oil Production: Impact on Oil Yield, Quality and Volatile Profile

 Abstract

-This study investigates the effects of pulsed electric field (PEF) pretreatment—applied prior to malaxation using electric field strengths ranging from 2 to 7 kV/cm for 30 to 90 seconds—on oil yield, quality parameters, and volatile profiles of virgin olive oils (VOO) from four Croatian autochthonous varieties: Istarska bjelica and Rosulja (Istria), and Levantinka and Oblica (Dalmatia).
-The mild PEF conditions resulted in a significant improvement in oil yield (between 2.5 % and 36 %) for all varieties, with the effects being most pronounced for varieties with lower initial oil yields.
-While the PEF treatment had a negligible effect on the basic quality parameters, it significantly altered the volatile organic compound (VOC) profiles of the oils.
-In particular, all treated oils showed an increased content of VOCs originating from the lipoxygenase (LOX) pathway, especially at lower field strengths.
-In addition, PEF treatment had a significant effect on the composition of VOCs from the LOX path, indicating a change in the activity of the enzymes involved in their biosynthesis.
-We investigated the effects of PEF treatment on LOX activity and found that it varied by cultivar, indicating a variety-dependent response.
-In addition, PEF generally had a positive effect on minor VOCs associated with oxidation and microbial activity.
-These results emphasize the potential of PEF as a non-thermal, environmentally friendly technology to increase the efficiency of oil extraction and improve the aroma profile of VOO.
+This study investigated, for the first time, the effects of pulsed electric field (PEF) pretreatment—applied prior to malaxation at 2–7 kV/cm for 30–90 —on oil yield, quality parameters, and volatile profiles of virgin olive oils (VOO) from four representative Croatian autochthonous varieties: Istarska Bjelica and Rosulja (Istria), and Levantinka and Oblica (Dalmatia).
+Mild PEF conditions significantly increased oil yield (2.5–36 %), with the strongest effects observed in varieties with low baseline yields.
+Basic quality parameters were largely unaffected, but volatile organic compound (VOC) profiles were markedly altered.
+PEF increased VOCs from the lipoxygenase (LOX) pathway, particularly at lower field strengths, and altered their composition, suggesting changes in the activity of the enzymes involved in their biosynthesis.
+Among these enzymes, LOX was analyzed, and its activity responded to PEF treatment in a cultivar-dependent manner.
+Furthermore, PEF generally reduced minor VOCs associated with oxidation and microbial activity.
+These findings demonstrate the potential of PEF as a non-thermal, sustainable technology for improving oil extraction efficiency while simultaneously enhancing the aroma profile of VOOs.

 Article activity feed